Connectors area to add the data sources your team wants to analyze.

 - Save the connector.

-Saving a SQL connector automatically starts an initial indexing run, which uses one slot from your monthly indexing-runs allowance (Pro 5/mo, Business 20/mo, Enterprise unlimited).
+Saving a SQL or MongoDB connector automatically starts an initial indexing run, which uses one slot from your monthly indexing-runs allowance (Pro 5/mo, Business 20/mo, Enterprise unlimited).
 You can see your remaining runs on

 Profile → Usage.
-See Indexing runs and your plan for the full breakdown.Managed database connectors vs custom MCP servers
+See Indexing runs and your plan for the full breakdown.Managed database connectors vs HubSpot vs custom MCP

 Managed database connectors

-Use these when you want Vizkraft to connect directly to a supported SQL database.
-This is the fastest path if your data is already in PostgreSQL, MySQL, or ClickHouse.Custom MCP server
+Use PostgreSQL, MySQL, ClickHouse, or MongoDB when you want Vizkraft to connect directly to a supported database.
+This is the fastest path if your data is already in one of these systems.
+After saving, open Indexing to let Vizkraft read your schema.
+See Index your data.HubSpot CRM

 Choose names that help people pick the right source in chat.
-Good examples:Production PostgreSQLMarketing warehouseFinance MCPCustomer support analytics
+Good examples:Production PostgreSQLMarketing warehouseHubSpot CRMFinance MCPCustomer support analytics

 Edit or retest an existing connector